Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     $ ./run.sh build_start
     ```

->**IMPORTANT:** Alfresco 6.1+ is ready to work with JDK 11, but Alfresco 6.0 needs to be compiled and run using JDK 8, so please take this into account when you
+>**Important:** Alfresco 6.1+ is ready to work with JDK 11, but Alfresco 6.0 needs to be compiled and run using JDK 8, so take this into account when you
 switch from version 6.1+ to 6.0.x.
 If you compile Alfresco 6.0.x with JDK 11 you'll experience the issue described in the [Troubleshooting page](#troubleshooting)
 about wrong JDK versions.

-#### Switch to Alfresco version 6.1.x
+#### Switch to Alfresco version 7.0.x

 Starting from a newly created Alfresco SDK 4.2 project (All-In-One, Platform JAR, or Share JAR), let’s replace the two properties with the following ones.

-1. Open the pom.xml in your generated project.
+1. Open the `pom.xml` in your generated project.

 2. Replace the properties with the following:

     ```xml
-    <alfresco.platform.version>6.1.2-ga</alfresco.platform.version>
+    <alfresco.platform.version>7.0.0</alfresco.platform.version>
-    <alfresco.share.version>6.1.0-RC3</alfresco.share.version>
+    <alfresco.share.version>7.0.0</alfresco.share.version>
     ```

-    In this example we have shown the switch to version 6.1.2-ga.
+    In this example we have shown the switch to version 7.0.0.
 Feel free to use the correct version for your project, paying attention to the compatible versions
     of Content Services and Alfresco Share.

 3. After changing the versions, delete all the previous data of your development Docker environment: